Roll20/help.roll20.net/_posts/2013-02-16-NEW-dice-rolling-reference.md

 ## Roll Modifiers

 Modfiers that can change the behavior or outcome of dice rolls.
 Each modifier states which **Types Of Dice** it can be applied to in parentheses after the modifier name.
+Rolls can have multiple modifiers applied to a single roll to allow for complex dice expressions.

 * **B** - Basic Roll
 * **F** - Fate/Fudge Roll